swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 ```

 ### 12.3.
 OAuth 2.0 Authorization Server Metadata
-The OAuth 2.0 Authorization Server Metadata are provided signed the same way as defined in 12.2.3.
-Signed Metadata for credential issuer metadata as `application/jwt.`<br>
+The OAuth 2.0 Authorization Server Metadata MUST be provided the same way as defined in [12.2.3]. <br>

 ## 13. Security Considerations
 ### 13.6.
 Pre-Authorized Code Flow